quat1024/incorporeal-3/README.md

   * gameplay tweaks
   * documentation
   * models and textures
-  * entity support for the thingies
 * release:)

 ## Things that will not be ported

 * frame screw
   * I don't like it and didn't port it for 1.16 either
-  * n.b., computermod can probably read/write its rotation
+  * Computermod can read/write the rotation of frames
-    * will need a mixin to make it properly serialize rotation when the frame is empty
 * Rhododendrite
   * I want to go in a different direction
   * will be integrated into the main addon, and not its own thing